 You are expected to pay your plan-required co-payment, estimated co-payment and/or deductible prior to leaving the hospital.
 Wickenburg Community Hospital does accept cash, personal checks, VISA, MasterCard, Discover Card and American Express.

 Yes, the hospital will, as a courtesy to you, send your insurance company a bill for services you incurred as a patient.
 It is important to remember, however; that the hospital relies on you for settling your account in full regardless of your insurance coverage.
 Your insurance policy is an agreement between you and your health insurance carrier.

 Our Patient Financial Representatives are available and here to assist you.
 Please contact your hospital’s Business Office to discuss options that might be available to you.

 Patient Financial Representatives in the Business Office can discuss payment arrangements with you.

-Wickenburg Community Hospital does accept payments over the phone and in person at the hospital or can be mailed in to:
+Wickenburg Community Hospital does accept payments over the phone or in person at the hospital or can be mailed to:

 Wickenburg Community Hospital/Clinic

 PO Box 271669

 Community Hospital Clinics are located in Wickenburg, Wittmann, and Congress.
 We sincerely follow our mission to provide quality health and wellness services where the patient, family, and community come first.Read More

 Our 8 bed Emergency Room department is fully staffed with emergency physicians, nurses, and ER specialists.
 Your wait time is typically measured in minutes not hours as in the larger metropolitan hospitals.Read More